 Once again, tap on the 'x' in the upper right corner to clear out a search and start afresh.
 We also have a Help article specifically on Morphological Search.
 You can access it here for more details about how to make use of this advanced search feature.

-We hope this content has been helpful for you!
+We hope this article on the search feature has been helpful for you!
 If you have more questions about search, don't hesitate to reference the Advanced Search Syntax article here or contact our Customer Support team here.